w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 Outlining how a validator runs its servers helps nominators understand how diversified a validator is.
 Does the Validator run in the cloud, on dedicated machines, in a co-located datacenter, or in a home residential setup?
 Do they run multiple nodes on the same machine?
-If every validator is hosted in AWS, there is a risk of potential outages that cause large amounts of nodes to go offline, causing slashing for unresponsiveness.
+If every validator is hosted in AWS, there is a risk of potential outages that cause large amounts of nodes to go offline.
 Nominators may want to choose validators that have thoroughly diversified the providers they use or the facilities they operate in.

 Additionally, how does a Validator contribute to decentralization?
 It can be helpful to outline these efforts so that the values of a Nominator and Validator are aligned.